jacobvarner/hoops-jacobvarner/_posts/2020-8-22-sec-in-the-nba-draft-team-by-team-overview.md

 Ole Miss's highest-ever selection was Gerald Glass being drafted 20th overall by the Minnesota Timberwolves in the 1990 NBA Draft.

-The most players ever taken in a single draft was two in the 1983 NBA Draft where Carlos Clark went 91st overall and Roger Stieg went 95th overall.
+The most players ever taken in a single draft were two in the 1983 NBA Draft where Carlos Clark went 91st overall and Roger Stieg went 95th overall.

 The Rebels have had one first-round pick and no top ten or top-five picks.
 The only first-round pick was: